Learn about the Belgian minimum wage and the average salary you can expect to earn as an expat in Belgium

-While many countries in Europe either operate with a state minimum wage or set wages on an industry level through collective agreements, Belgium’s minimum wages operate on both levels.
-The minimum wage in Belgium is reviewed biannually, and consistently ranks among the highest in the EU.
+While many countries in Europe either have a national minimum wage or set wages on an industry level through collective agreements, Belgium’s minimum wages operate on both levels.
+The government reviews the minimum wage in Belgium bi-annually, and it consistently ranks among the highest in the EU.

 Minimum wage in Belgium in 2019

-The minimum wage in Belgium is agreed by committees in different sectors, meaning wage legislation varies between industries.
+Committees across different sectors agree on the minimum wage in Belgium, meaning wage legislation varies between industries.
 For industries that don’t have a minimum wage set by their committees, the nationwide Belgian minimum wage applies.

 The minimum wage in 2019 is €1,593.80 a month, or €19,126 a year (taking into account 12 pay periods).
 This marks a 2% rise (around €31 a month) on 2018’s level.

-The minimum wage in Belgium is decided on a monthly basis rather than an hourly one, so if you are paid on an hourly or weekly system instead, you’ll need to work out your salary pro-rata based on a 38-hour working week.
+The minimum wage in Belgium operates on a monthly basis rather than an hourly one.
+If you’re paid on an hourly or weekly basis, you’ll must work out your salary pro-rata based on a 38-hour working week.

 Minimum wage for internships in Belgium